-The 2013 National Park Quarters will be the fourth year of strikes in the America the Beautiful Quarters® Program from the US Mint.
+2013 National Park Quarters mark the fourth year of strikes in the America the Beautiful Quarters® Program from the United States Mint.
 Coins in this program honor 56 locations in the United States and its’ territories

-White Mountain National Forest Quarter – The White Mountain National Forest Quarter honors White Mountain National Forest of New Hampshire (with a small portion in the state of Maine), established in 1918.
+White Mountain National Forest Quarter – The White Mountain National Forest Quarter honors White Mountain National Forest of New Hampshire, established in 1918.
 The forest is home to the Tuckerman Ravine, a glacial cirque.
 The Tuckerman Ravine is a challenge to the 60 thousand hikers and skiers that visit each year, and boasts breathtaking scenery and much snow.

 This national forest is also home to Mt.
 Washington, the highest peak north of the Smoky Mountains and east of the Mississippi River, where at the top, tourists can see over 100 miles on a clear day.